 DART's Fare Restructure Frequently Asked Questions

-When will fare changes and increases go into effect?
+When will fare changes go into effect?

 Most fare changes will go into effect August 18, 2018.
 Day pass vouchers purchased by social agencies and government entities will go into effect November 2018.
 Corporate program fare changes will go into effect January 2019 and Paratransit fare changes will go into effect March 2019.